getzep/docs.getzep.com/docs/sdk/langchain.md

 !!! note "Installing Zep"

     A Zep server install is required.
-You will also need to have the Zep Python SDK or Zep Javascript SDK installed in order to use the Langchain `ZepChatMessageHistory` (python only), `ZepMemory` and `ZepRetriever` classes.
+You will also need to have the Zep Python SDK or Zep Javascript SDK installed in order to use the Langchain `ZepMemory` and `ZepRetriever` classes.

-    See the [Zep Quick Start Guide](/deployment/quickstart) for details.
+    See the [Zep Quick Start Guide](../deployment/quickstart.md) for details.

     [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](/deployment/render)

 ## Using Zep as a LangChain VectorStore and Document Retriever

-:octicons-tag-24: **v0.9.0-beta**
+:octicons-tag-24: **v0.9.0**

 See the examples in the inline [Document Vector Store documentation](/sdk/documents).